-The School of Business at Samford University was named for the legendary banking pioneer, Harry B. Brock, Jr., in December of 2007, and thus branding the school, the Brock School of Business.
-As part of the naming of the school, Harry made a personal commitment to help the Brock School of Business build an endowment to help the school reach its goal of $100 million.
+The School of Business at Samford University was named for the legendary banking pioneer, Harry B. Brock Jr., in December 2007, and thus branding the school Brock School of Business.

-The renaming of the Samford School of Business to the Brock School of Business in December 2007 is the latest in a long history of achievements for business education at Samford, which has offered degrees in business and commerce since 1922.
+The renaming of Samford University's School of Business to Brock School of Business in December 2007 is the latest in a long history of achievements for business education at Samford, which has offered degrees in business and commerce since 1922.
 In 1965, the School of Business was established to offer both bachelor’s and master’s degrees in business.
-Alabama’s first part-time master of business administration degree program was established at Samford, and the first MBA degrees were awarded in 1967.
-There are more than 500 students enrolled in bachelor’s degree programs and the M.B.A. and master of accountancy graduate degrees.
+Alabama’s first part-time master of business administration degree program was established at Samford, and the first Master of Business Administration (M.B.A.) degrees were awarded in 1967.

-The business school was fully accredited by AACSB International in 1999 and reaccredited in 2010, a recognition earned by less than five percent of business schools worldwide.
-In 2010, the US Association for Small Business and Entrepreneurship named the Brock School of Business the best new entrepreneurship program in the nation.
+The business school was fully accredited by AACSB International in 1999 (and reaccredited in 2010, 2015 and 2020), a recognition earned by less than 5% of business schools worldwide.
+In 2010, the U.S. Association for Small Business and Entrepreneurship named Brock School of Business the best new entrepreneurship program in the nation.